Give Me Liberty (2019 film): Accolades

 The film received four Independent Spirit Award nominations, including for Best Male Lead (Galust), Best Supporting Female Actress (Spencer), Best Editing (Mikhanovsky), and Best Feature Under $500,000 (John Cassavetes Award), winning in the last category.

 It was the winner of Macau IFF 2019 (Best International Picture).
-It was named to the following “Best Of” lists: The Washington Post, The New York Times, The Los Angeles Times, National Board of Review, NPR (David Lapin), The Hollywood Reporter, and RogerEbert.com (Sundance Best Performances).
+It was named to the following "Best Of" lists: The Washington Post, The New York Times, the Los Angeles Times, the National Board of Review (Top Ten Independent Films), The Hollywood Reporter, and RogerEbert.com (Sundance Best Performances).